AdaCore/langkit/doc/tutorial.rst

 enumeration type.
 We use an enumeration type in order to store in the most simple way what kind of operation a ``BinaryExpr`` represents.
-As you can see, creating an enumeration type is very easy: just subclass ``EnumType`` and set the ``alternative`` field to a sequence of strings that will serve as identifiers for the enumeration values (also called *enumerators*).
+As you can see, creating an enumeration type is very easy: just subclass ``EnumType`` and set the ``alternatives`` field to a sequence of strings that will serve as identifiers for the enumeration values (also called *enumerators*).

 Fine, we have our data structures so now we shall use them!
 In order to create a parser, Langkit requires you to describe a grammar, hence the ``Grammar`` instantiation already present in ``parser.py``.
-Basically, the only thing you have to do with a grammar is to ada *rules* to it: a rule is a kind of sub-parser, in that it describes how to turn a stream of token into an AST.
+Basically, the only thing you have to do with a grammar is to add *rules* to it: a rule is a kind of sub-parser, in that it describes how to turn a stream of token into an AST.
 Rules can reference each other recursively: an expression can be a binary operator, but a binary operator is itself composed of expressions!
 And in order